TikiTDO/sereth_rtm/README.md

 # Result

-  A perspective is defined on a ruby model.
+  A spec is defined on a ruby model.
 While this may be against Rails design principles, there is no easy way to accomplish all required features in views.

   > TODO: Allow for imports from views into the model classes